JetC0918/DeepLearning.AI-Data-Engineering-Specialization/README.md

-# Starting the DeepLearning.AI Data Engineering Professional Certificate
+# DeepLearning.AI Data Engineering Professional Certificate

 ### Introduction
 I'm about to begin the [**DeepLearning.AI Data Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/data-engineering) course.
 This program is designed to give me a solid foundation in data engineering and help me build skills to deliver real business value.
 Here’s what I’m aiming to get out of it: